Rajiv Gandhi International Airport: Cargo terminal

 The cargo terminal is located west of the passenger terminal.
 It covers 14330 m2 and can handle 150000 t of cargo annually.
 The terminal is operated by Hyderabad Menzies Air Cargo Pvt Ltd, a joint venture between GHIAL (51%) and Menzies Aviation (49%).
 Within the terminal is the Pharma Zone, a temperature-controlled facility designed for storing pharmaceuticals.
 The first such facility to be opened at an Indian airport, it is important to RGIA as pharmaceuticals account for 70% of exports from the airport.
 In May 2011, Lufthansa Cargo launched its first pharma hub at the airport.

 Fuel farm

-The airport has a fuel farm consisting of six storage tanks in which 4 are filled, with a total capacity for 13500 kl of jet fuel.
+The airport has a fuel farm consisting of six storage tanks of which 4 are filled, with a total capacity for 13500 kl of jet fuel.
 The tanks are connected to the apron via underground pipelines.
 Reliance Industries built and operates the farm, which can be used by any oil company under an open-access model.